 - The facilities of the Refuge on Teide may not be used during the night without prior booking.

 - Camping is not permitted in the vicinity of the Refuge.

 - If you decide at the last minute to descend by cable car and you don’t have your Online Ticket, remember to inform the refuge personnel and collect your belongings before going up to the Peak.

 - Bedclothes may not be removed from the room.

-- Spending the night in the Altavista Mountain Refuge gives you the right to access the Peak of Teide before 9.00am without the need to apply for a permit.
+- A reservation for the Altavista Mountain Refuge on Mount Teide gives you the right to access the Peak of Teide before 9.00am without the need to apply for a permit.